-We compare the CogNGen to several baseline models: a standard deep Q-network (DQN) \cite{mnih2015human}, a DQN that leverages an intrinsic reward generated through random network distillation (RnD) \cite{burda2018exploration} (a powerful intrinsic curiosity model), and a DQN that learns through a count-based formulation of the BeBold exploration framework \cite{zhang2020bebold} (BeBold DQN-CNT).
-The DQN component of each of the above baselines utilized two layers of hidden neurons (the size of which were searched in the range of $128$ through $512$) using the linear rectifier activation function.
-For RnD, the predictor $\hat{f}(\mathbf{z}_{t+1})$ and random target network $f(\mathbf{z}_{t+1})$ both contained two layers neurons (size of which was searched in range of $128$ through $512$) also using the linear rectifier activation.
-The weight parameters for all DQNs as well as the RnD's predictor and random networks were initialized according to the scheme of \cite{he2015delving} and parameters were optimized by calculating gradients using reverse-mode differentiation and the Adam adaptive learning rate with step size searched in the range $0.0002$ through $0.001$.
+We compare the CogNGen to several baselines: a standard deep Q-network (DQN) \cite{mnih2015human}, a DQN that leverages an intrinsic reward generated via random network distillation (RnD) \cite{burda2018exploration} (an intrinsic curiosity model), and a DQN that learns through a formulation of the BeBold exploration framework \cite{zhang2020bebold} (BeBold DQN-CNT).
+The DQN component of each of the baseline models utilized two layers of hidden neurons (the size of each were searched in the range of $[128, 512]$) using the linear rectifier activation.
+For RnD, the predictor $\hat{f}(\mathbf{z}_{t+1})$ and random target network $f(\mathbf{z}_{t+1})$ both contained two layers of neurons (size of which was searched in the range of $128$ through $512$) also using the linear rectifier activation.
+The weight parameters for all DQNs as well as the RnD's predictor and random networks were initialized according to the scheme in \cite{he2015delving} and parameters were optimized by calculating gradients using reverse-mode differentiation and the Adam adaptive learning rate with step size searched in the range $0.0002$ through $0.001$.
 The BeBold DQN-CNT utilized global state visitation counts to compute its intrinsic reward bonus (meaning that we implemented and tuned the ``episodic restriction on intrinsic reward'', or ERIR, model in \cite{zhang2020bebold}).
-Specifically, our implementation of the intrinsic reward for the BeBold model was calculated specifically specifically as follows:
+We calculate the intrinsic reward for the BeBold model as follows:

 where $0.1 \leq \alpha \leq 1$ and $\mathds{N}(\mathbf{z}_t)$ is the hash table that returns the global visitation of state $\mathbf{z}_t$ while $\mathds{N}_e(\mathbf{z}_t)$ returns the episodic visitation count of $\mathbf{z}_t$.
 Note that the key needed to retrieve is the count value is the $x$-$y$ coordinate of state $\mathbf{z}_t$ extracted from the problem environment.
 For RnD, our implementation of the intrinsic reward proceeded as follows: